0xProject/standard-relayer-api/README.md

 ### GET /v0/orders

 Retrieves a list of orders given query parameters.
-Default is all open orders.
-This endpoint should be paginated
+This endpoint should be paginated.
+For querying an entire orderbook snapshot, the [orderbook endpoint](#get-v0orderbook) is recommended.

 #### Parameters